 The cylinder is made of lightweight aircraft aluminum and the rod can do double duty as a knife sharpener.
 The aluminum is also cross hatched to help improve grip.

-Special Features: Threaded aluminum body with non-slip checkering
+Specific features: Threaded aluminum body with non slip checkering

-Description: Boker is based in Germany and is a company typically known for manufacturing quality knives.
-All of the components of this Boker Plus Fire Starter With 4-3/4 Inch Blade are housed within an aluminum body that has non-slip checkering.
+Boker is based in Germany and is a company typically known for manufacturing quality knives.
+All of the components of this Boker Plus Fire Starter are housed within an aluminum body that has non slip checkering.

 As a bonus, the aluminum body has a built in compass on the top.
 Inside the body, there is a magnesium fire rod as well as a scraper.
 It also comes with a ball chain, but you can replace that with paracord as a more reliable cord for carrying this tool.